A major difference between old-school vs. modern bodybuilding was the extra focus on structural development beyond the muscles.

 Fortunately, many of these practices, though uncertain, would at least have other significant benefits.
 Variety is important for the best results.
 It also makes your training exciting with always something new to learn and try, yet having real value besides the mental stimulation.

-Beyond non-muscular training, there are countless ways to improve your bodybuilding results compared to just training the muscles.
+Beyond non-muscular training, there are many ways to improve your bodybuilding results compared to just training the muscles.

-Improving your focus through meditation, getting a carotenoid tan by eating more carrots or sweet potatoes, tanning lightly, wearing properly-fitting clothes, and many more ideas all improve how you look.
+Improving your focus through meditation, having brighter skin via carotenoids by eating more carrots or sweet potatoes, tanning lightly, wearing properly-fitting clothes, and countless ideas all improve how you look.

 Finally, non-muscular training does work better on younger bodybuilders.
 Bone and connective tissue has a lesser capacity for adaptation as one ages.
 Nonetheless, everyone can benefit from these methods.